 The CAL used by users or devices must correspond to the version of Windows Server that the user or device is connecting to.
-You can't use older CALs to access newer Windows Server versions, but you can use newer CALs to access older Windows Server versions.
+You can't use older CALs to access newer Windows Server versions, but you can use newer CALs to access earlier versions of Windows Server.

 The following table shows the CALs that are compatible on RD Session Hosts and RD Virtualization Hosts.